Youngcius/odmactor/README.md

 **Q: Where should I get to know more about Odmactor?**

-**A:** If you have more demand or cooperation willingnes, please contact to the [Quantum Information and Materials Group](https://quantum.lab.arizona.edu) of U Arizona.
+**A:** If you have more demand or cooperation willingness, please contact to the [Quantum Information and Materials Group](https://quantum.lab.arizona.edu) of U Arizona.

+**Q: Can I modify this set of programs for my own research?**

+**A:** Of course.
+The Odmactor is a set of open-source programs for promising research and education.
+We are glad that more people can use or modify it.
+If you have more ideas or suggestions, welcome to contact to us!

 ### Copyright and License